Skip to content

 Encouraging plant-forward diets

-To support people in their transition to plant-forward diets, we go beyond providing products to sharing inspiration and recipes for plant-based meals (Opens in a pop-up window ).
+To support people in their transition to plant-forward diets, we go beyond providing products by sharing inspiration and recipes for plant-based meals.
 We’re also making it easier for people to find vegetarian foods in the shops.
-In the Netherlands, we collaborate with the Nationale Postcode Loterij and Albert Heijn for the 'Geniet van 't Goede' (Opens in a pop-up window ) campaign, which inspires consumers with recipes of well-loved dishes featuring easy and delicious vegetarian swaps.
-In its 10th edition, over €22 million was spent on vegetarian products using gift cards sent to more than 3 million members.
+In the Netherlands, we collaborate with the Nationale Postcode Loterij and Albert Heijn on the 'Geniet van 't Goede' campaign, which inspires consumers with recipes for well-loved dishes featuring easy and delicious vegetarian swaps.
+In its 11th edition, over €23.6 million was spent on vegetarian products using gift cards sent to more than 3 million members in 2024.

 Investing in future foods

-We believe plant-forward diets will become even more common so we’re innovating for novel plant-based ingredients.
+We believe plant-forward diets will become even more common, so we’re innovating for novel plant-based ingredients.
 We’re investing in growing and diversifying the range of plant-based protein sources in our products and recipes to respect the planet and meet consumers’ expectations.

 We also work with others to advance our shared understanding and development of plant-based ingredients and foods.